ctools/ctools/doc/source/users/tutorials/1dc/howto_extent.rst

 How to determine the extension of a source?
 -------------------------------------------

+.. admonition:: You will learn ...

+   ... how you **determine the spatial extent of a source** by fitting an extended source model to the data.

 To determine the spatial extension of a source, an extended source model has to be used in the
 :ref:`model definition file <glossary_moddef>`